codacy/chart/docs/configuration/logging.md

 Follow these instructions to configure the log level:

-1. Edit the value of `<COMPONENT>.config.logLevel` in the `values-production.yaml` file that is used to install Codacy, like is shown in the example below:
+1. Edit the value of `<COMPONENT>.config.logLevel` in the `values-production.yaml` file that is used to install Codacy, as shown in the example below.

     ```yaml
     worker-manager: